xXleowXx/gitlab-charts/doc/advanced/multiple-databases/index.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

+# Configure the GitLab chart with multiple external databases

+DETAILS:
+**Tier:** Free, Premium, Ultimate
+**Offering:** Self-managed
+**Status:** Beta

+By default, GitLab uses a single application database, referred to as the `main` database.

+To scale GitLab, you can configure GitLab to use multiple application databases.

-## Configure a new installation GitLab chart with multiple external databases (Beta)
+## Configure a new installation GitLab chart with multiple external databases

 WARNING:
 This feature is not ready for production use.
 Due to [known issues](https://docs.gitlab.com/ee/administration/postgresql/multiple_databases.html#known-issues), configuring GitLab with multiple databases is in [**Alpha**](https://docs.gitlab.com/ee/policy/experiment-beta-support.html).